alxsandre/AlexandreForet_7_08102021/README.md

 npm i && npm run start
 ```

-## Import .env file at the root of the project (available in the folder sent)
+## Import .env and config.json files at the root of the project (available in the folder sent)

 ## [Front-end](https://github.com/OpenClassrooms-Student-Center/dwj-projet6)